 - High-level aptitude in computer software, applications, and technology

-- Ability to work in-person, remotely, and/or travel for business purpose
+- Flexibility to work the necessary hours and ability to work in-office, remotely, and/or travel for business purposes

 - A Bachelor’s Degree with a minimum 3.3 cumulative GPA upon graduation